Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: : A Benchmark for the Top 25 Most Dangerous CWE Weaknesses

 \subsection{Data Integration}

 We first aggregated multiple publicly available vulnerability datasets, including BigVul \cite{fan2020ac}, CleanVul \cite{li2024cleanvul}, CVEfixes \cite{bhandari2021cvefixes}, DiverseVul \cite{chen2023diversevul}, PrimeVul \cite{ding2024vulnerability}, SafeCoder \cite{he2024instruction}, and VulnPatchPairs \cite{risse2024uncovering}.
-To ensure the benchmark's diversity and reliability, we standardized these datasets into a unified format suitable for integrated analysis.
-Manual inspection of the aggregated datasets revealed inconsistencies in CWE labeling compared to the National Vulnerability Database (NVD), largely due to outdated or missing annotations.
-To address these discrepancies, we updated each vulnerability's CWE information by retrieving the latest annotations from the NVD based on CVE identifiers.
+We then standardized these datasets into a unified format.
+Manual inspection revealed inconsistencies in CWE labeling compared to the NVD, largely due to outdated or missing annotations.
+We thus updated each vulnerability's CWE information by retrieving the latest annotations from the NVD based on CVE identifiers, using data as of December 5, 2024.
 We observed that initially, only 74.83\% of PrimeVul, 43.01\% of DiverseVul, and 70.97\% of BigVul samples matched the NVD's CWE annotations.
-Across all datasets, 12,127 vulnerability instances had inconsistent CWE labels, all of which were corrected using updated NVD records.
+Across all datasets, 12,127 vulnerabilities had CWE labels updated.
 Additionally, datasets lacking CWE annotations, such as CVEfixes, were supplemented by deriving CWE identifiers directly from their corresponding CVE records.
-This normalization resulted in a consolidated dataset containing a total of 305,692 vulnerability-fix pairs.
-We then applied intra-dataset deduplication (\Cref{sec:intra_dataset}), removing complete pair, self-identity, and cross-identity duplicates, reducing the set to 101,728 pairs.
-Next, we merged the cleaned datasets and performed cross-dataset deduplication (\Cref{sec:cross_dataset}) to obtain a unified vulnerability dataset.
+In cases where a CVE was associated with multiple CWEs in the NVD records, we retained all associated CWE labels for that vulnerability.
+Furthermore, we analyzed the MITRE Top 25 CWEs for hierarchical or logical conflicts, refining the set to 21 distinct types, and the full details are available in our replication package.
+We then applied intra-dataset deduplication (\Cref{sec:intra_dataset}), reducing the set from 304,726 to 100,736 pairs.
+Next, we merged the cleaned datasets and performed inter-dataset deduplication (\Cref{sec:cross_dataset}) to obtain a unified vulnerability dataset.